LGBTQ rights in Ukraine: Recognition of same-sex relationships

 In July 2022, a petition in Ukraine asking for the legalisation of same-sex marriage reached over 28,000 signatures, and all petitions in Ukraine that reach over 20,000 signatures automatically start the consideration of the President of Ukraine.
 On 2 August 2022, in response to the petition, Zelensky asked the Government of Ukraine to study legalising same-sex marriage, while also stating that there could be no action as long as the Russo-Ukrainian war continues, as the constitution cannot be changed in wartime, but that there remains a possibility of clarification of same-sex unions by the Constitutional Court of Ukraine or for legalization of same-sex partnerships.
 The war has spurred efforts to legalize same-sex marriage to ensure gay soldiers' partners are given the same rights and privileges afforded to those in legally recognised marriages, with activists pointing to the service of LGBTQ military personnel as having shifted attitudes towards LGBTQ people.

 On 16 November 2024, during a meeting between Ukrainian President Zelensky and representatives of the Ukrainian Students Association, one of the student representatives asked him if he would sign the law on registered partnerships.
 The President curtly replied: "Yes!" (Так!).
 The student responded with: "Thank you!", and the audience applauded and cheered the President.

 On 14 May 2025, the government approved a road map for joining the EU, in particular, p.
 3.11 envisages the development and adoption of a law determining the legal status of registered partnerships with a deadline for implementation in the III quarter of 2025.

 The Desnianskyi District Court recognized "existence of actual marital relations" between two Ukrainian men on 10 June 2025, the first such decision for Ukraine.
+On 22 January 2026, a draft of a revised Civil Code was submitted to the Parliament of Ukraine by Speaker Ruslan Stefanchuk and a large group of lawmakers, intended to "harmonize Ukrainian family law with European Union standards".
+It introduces amendments that define a family as the cohabitation of a man and a woman and includes a provision to automatically annul marriages if one spouse undergoes legal sex reassignment.
+The Parliament Speaker has described the proposal as "modern and European".
+If adopted, the new Civil Code would explicitly exclude same-sex partnerships.

+In March 2026, the Supreme Court in Kyiv rejected a challenge to a lower-court ruling that recognized same-sex couples as de facto family.